-These days, I’ll need to run grab my cheater glasses before I can stand alongside them and marvel at the little critter munching away on the leaf, or hidden inside the petals, but their eyes see all those little interactions and thank goodness for that.
+These days, I’ll need to run and grab my cheater glasses before I can stand alongside them and marvel at the little critter munching away on the leaf, or hidden inside the petals, but their eyes see all those little interactions, and thank goodness for that.

 And when kids notice the little insect doing whatever it is doing, they are also witnessing that powerful and important idea of interactions and interdependence.
 Few books can teach you that, but a stem in the hand is a marvelous teaching wand.